Liposuction Consultation : 10 Important Questions To ask

 Liposuction, especially in the first few days, can cause pain and discomfort.
 The most severe pain occurs in the first week after surgery and is usually not very severe or debilitating (although the perception of pain varies from person to person), pain is usually controlled with painkillers and anti-inflammatory drugs.
 After the first week, the pain subsides so much that you usually would not need to continue taking painkillers.
 The patient can resume normal life about 2 to 3 weeks after surgery.

-No. Immediately after surgery, there is significant inflammation that subsides in the first few weeks.
+No. Immediately after Liposuction surgery, there is significant inflammation that subsides in the first few weeks.
 After a month, you can see certain changes.
 However, as the inflammation resolves slowly, permanent results appear after about 6 months.
 Therefore, if you have chosen this action, you must be patient and the results of liposuction can last for many years if you follow a healthy diet and exercise program.

+In this article we talked about liposuction consultation now we want to know Are the results of liposuction satisfactory?
 For most people, yes, but for every patient to be satisfied with the outcome, they need to have realistic expectations of treatment.
 Dissatisfaction with the results of liposuction is usually due to a lack of knowledge about the surgical procedure or lack of information about your goals of liposuction.
 Some people also expect liposuction to be a miraculous procedure, which is not the case.